eliantony/NIFTI-Trisolve/README.md

 4. Drag and drop the file onto the calculator listed under "Connected Calculators";
 5. Wait for file transfer to complete;
 6. Have fun!
+## Credits:
+This program is written by Eli Antony.
+Thanks to my math teacher, Erica, for inspiring me to make this program!
+And my parents, for encouraging me and being my Beta testers.
+## Other Info:
+Latest Version: PubBeta 1.01